hemantkumarsuman/DevMeet/README.md

 - Add redux devtool in Browser
 - See if data is coming properly in store
 - Navbar profile pic should update as soon as user Login => Navigate to Feed page
+- Feature: You should not be able to redirect to oyher routes without login.